woss/fork-polkadot-js-api/substrate/storage.md

 - **interface**: api.query.grandpa.authorities
 - **summary**:   DEPRECATED

-  This used to store the current authority set, which has been migrated to the well-known GRANDPA_AUTHORITES_KEY unhashed key.
+  This used to store the current authority set, which has been migrated to the well-known GRANDPA_AUTHORITIES_KEY unhashed key.

 ### currentSetId(): `SetId`
 - **interface**: api.query.grandpa.currentSetId